joelcarlson/radiomics/README.md

 The `radiomics` package is a set of tools for computing texture matrices and features from images.

-**Note :** It is highly recommended that you download this package from github.
-There have been a number of bug fixes since the last release.
-A CRAN release will be prepared shortly.

 The release version of this package is available from [CRAN](https://cran.r-project.org/web/packages/radiomics/index.html) using:

 ``` r